codein/codein.github.io/v3/content/blog/resume.md

 #### 2020
 (AWS, SQL, python, jupyter, pandas, plotly, scikit-learn etc.)
 + Serving as the Principal Software Developer in Information Services(IS) department.
-+ Performed rigorous analyses on large, complex data sets for strategic initiatives( marketing, grant proposals etc.)
++ Performed rigorous analyses on large, complex data sets for strategic initiatives(marketing, grant proposals etc.)
-+ Provided strategic insights, hypotheses, and conclusions based upon findings to leaders at all levels.
++ Provided strategic insights, hypotheses, and conclusions based upon findings to leaders at all levels using ipython notebooks, sql, pandas and plotly.
 + Developed an analytics team which excels at problem-framing, problem solving and can change direction quickly.
 + Designed and implemented patterns of best practices for scalable, CI/CD automated, highly performant data platforms and other relevant tech stacks.
 + Developed an enterprise wide application, to self-screen for COVID symptoms.
 Application platform was designed to be generously scalable and fully serverless harnessing AWS services(lambda functions, dynamodb, simple email service, etc.)
-+ Worked on several projects roadmaps and serving as a trusted committer for code for inner sourcing efforts with other development teams.
++ Worked on several projects roadmaps and serving as a trusted committer for code for internal development.

 #### 2019
 (AWS, SQL, Tableau, python, scikit-learn, jupyter, pandas, d3.js etc.)